Snowflake-Labs/SC.TeradataExportScripts/extract_snippets.md

 The first encoding that works will be used and their generated files will also use that encoding.
 In the summary files there will be the information of the encoding the script found for each input and output file.

-The summary of the output is a csv containing the followin columns:
+The summary of the output is a csv containing the following columns:
 * ENCODING: the encoding that the file was read
 * FILE: the full file path name of the file
 * HAS_EMBEDDED: True if the file has embedded blocks of bteq, fload or mload, False otherwise